Hi, I'm

 Teyonna Bowman

-A two-time breast cancer survivor, advocate, and the founder of Pausitive Outlook — a platform dedicated to early detection and empowering women through the complexities of menopause, especially those navigating it after cancer treatment.
+I’m the founder of Pausitive Outlook — a platform dedicated to sharing information about early detection and empowering women through the complexities of menopause, especially those navigating it after cancer treatment.

 From Survivor to